Tamil-07-s/Who_am_i/README.md

-This side Tamil Arasan S, an ECE pursuing graduate by college and an Cyber Security analyst by skill.
+This side Tamil Arasan S, an ECE pursuing graduate by college and an Web pentester by skill.
 This journey started when i was at my 7th grade where i got tempted by a hacking movie to try those stuffs.
 Later surfed about them and decided to learn about the domain, but can't proceed as at that time as i don't had that much conceptual knowledge and no proper guidance.
 So then decided to try JEE and get into NIT/IIT's but ended up at VIT with ECE department.
 Then during my college 1st year tried some other domains like Video Editing, No code web development, Trading/Investing, Copy writing, Book writing,